Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 \subsection{Related work}

 \paragraph{Shadow Vertex Simplex Method}

 The shadow vertex simplex algorithm has played a key role in many analyses of simplex and simplex-like algorithms.
-On well-conditioned polytopes, such as those of the form $\{x \in \R^d : Ax \leq b\}$ where $A$ is integral with subdeterminants bounded by $\Delta$, the shadow vertex method has been studied by in \cite{jour/dcg/DH16, conf/icalp/BR13}.
+On well-conditioned polytopes, such as those of the form $\{x \in \R^d : Ax \leq b\}$ where $A$ is integral with subdeterminants bounded by $\Delta$, the shadow vertex method has been studied by in \cite{conf/icalp/BR13, jour/dcg/DH16}.
 The shadow vertex method on polytopes all whose vertices are integral was studied in \cite{simplexzeroone,black22}

 On random polytopes of the form $\{x \in \R^d : Ax \leq \mathbf 1_n\}$, assuming the constraint vectors are independently drawn from any rotationally symmetric distribution, the expected iteration complexity of the shadow vertex simplex method was studied by \cite{b82, b87, b99}.
-In the case when the rows of $A$ arise from a Poisson distribution on the unit sphere, concentration results and diameter bounds were proven in \cite{bdghl21}.
+In the case when the rows of $A$ arise from a Poisson distribution on the unit sphere, concentration results for the shadow size and diameter bounds were proven in \cite{bdghl21}.
 The diameter of smoothed polyhedra was studied by \cite{narayanan2021spectral}, who used the shadow bound of \cite{DH18} to show that most vertices, according to some measure, are connected by short paths.

-A randomized algorithm for solving linear programs in weakly polynomial time, inspired by the shadow vertex simplex method, was proposed in \cite{conf/stoc/KS06}.
+A randomized algorithm for solving linear programs in weakly polynomial time, using the shadow vertex simplex method as a subroutine, was proposed in \cite{conf/stoc/KS06}.
 The shadow vertex algorithm was recently used as part of the analysis of an interior point method by \cite{adlnv}.

-\paragraph{Extended Formulations} For a polyhedron $P \subset \R^d$, an \emph{extended formulation} is any polyhedron $Q \subset \R^{d'}$, $d' \geq d$, such that $P$ can be obtained as an orthogonal projection of $Q$ to some $d$-dimensional subspace.
+\paragraph{Extended Formulations} For a polyhedron $P \subset \R^d$, an \emph{extended formulation} is any polyhedron $Q \subset \R^{d'}$, $d' \geq d$, such that $P$ can be obtained as the orthogonal projection of $Q$ to some $d$-dimensional subspace.
 Importantly, $Q$ can have much fewer facets than $P$.
 While there is a wider literature on extended formulations, here we describe only what is most relevant to the construction in \Cref{sec:lb}.